-The subject property is currently designated Residential 1 (RES 1).
-The RR-1 request would be consistent with the Residential 1 (RES 1) FLU designation.
+The subject property currently retains the FLU designation of Residential 1 (RES 1).
+The RR-1 zoning classification is consistent with the Residential 1 FLU designation.

 Applicable Land Use Policies

 FLUE Policy 1.9 -The Residential 1 Future land use designation.
 The Residential 1 land use designation permits low density residential development with a maximum density of up to one (1) dwelling unit per acre, except as otherwise may be provided for within the Future Land Use Element.